 Man the forts!
 Top Cornish castles

 Ready for a right royal day out?
-We've rounded up the best Cornish castles.
+We've rounded up the best castles in Cornwall and beyond for the Jubilee weekend.
 Tiara (or sword) at the ready, let's go!

-With 400 miles of coastline and a whole host of countryside that has needed defending, it is no surprise that Cornwall has rather a lot of castles and hill defences – not all of them are open at the moment though, so here’s our guide to the best of the bunch – if you book quickly it will keep them occupied for the rest of the school holidays.
+With 400 miles of coastline and a whole host of countryside that has needed defending, it is no surprise that Cornwall has rather a lot of castles and hill defences.

 Tintagel Castle, Tintagel